 Eligibility and prioritization:

-- All commercial farms (a farm that sells to consumers outside of the household) are eligible.
+- All commercial farms (a farm that sells at least $2,000 to consumers outside of the household) are eligible.

 - Farms must state that they require financial assistance for PFAS testing.

 - Farms who are seeking to test materials associated with land that was licensed and/or spread with biosolids.